The felicitousness of poetry translation

 Of wind I sang, a wind there came and in the branches blew…

 Of course I told my mom.
-She explained to me that poetry translation is the hardest kind of translation because you have to get right not just the story but also the rhymes and the rhythm.
-That’s an impactful thing to say to a boy who is thinking about translation all the time because he’s reading his favourite book in a new language.
+She explained to me that poetry translation is the hardest kind of translation because you have to get right not just the story and the tone, but also the rhymes and the rhythm at the same time.
+That is a surpassingly impactful thing to say to a teen who is thinking about translation all the time because he’s reading his favourite book in a new language.
+And then she gave me a bilingual edition of Shakespeare’s sonnets so I could study how different translators had chosen to interpret the originals.

 I’ve been translating poetry a lot lately, because I’m very sick and the only advantage of that is that it gives me spare time.
-But it’s all my own poetry, English to German, so I don’t think about the process.
-Recently I got to translate another poem I love from German to English, that was sufficiently unfamiliar to think about, and that’s when I remembered this history of why I love poetry translation so very much.
+But it’s all my own poetry, English to German, so I don’t think about the process in the abstract.
+Recently I got to translate another poem I love from German to English, that was sufficiently different (and much less involved) to think about, and that’s when I remembered this history of why I love poetry translation so very much.
+And why I take it so seriously; I’m always trying to beat the (objectively highly accomplished) translator of my, until HPMOR, favourite book!